Contact tracing and close contacts

 Contact tracing means finding people who have been in close contact with someone who has COVID-19.
 This work is done by contact tracers.

-If you test positive for COVID-19, the text will include a link to a website where you can upload contact details for your close contacts.
+If your test result is positive for COVID-19, the text will include a link to a website where you can upload contact details for your close contacts.
 If you do not use the website, a contact tracer will call you to find out who you have been in close contact with.

-This document explains the process of contact tracing, what to do if you are a close contact, what your child may need to do if they are a close contact, and how the COVID Tracker app works.
+This document explains contact tracing, what to do if you are a close contact, what your child may need to do if they are a close contact, and how the COVID Tracker app works.

 If you test positive for COVID-19 and have symptoms, the contact tracer will ask you about the people and places you visited in the 48 hours before your symptoms started.

 If you test positive for COVID-19 but you do not have symptoms, they will ask you about the people and places you visited in the 24 hours before your test took place.

 Contact tracing is confidential.
 Anyone a contact tracer calls will not know it was you who gave them their contact details.
 Contact tracers do not ask about people you may have passed by on the street or in a shop.